artificiadrian/mershelles/README.md

 <h4 align="center">A modern web shell built for multiple backends.</h4>

 <p align="center">
 Warning!
-Hosting this shell is a **security** vulnerability.
-It is intended to be used for CTFs and research purposes.
+Hosting this shell is a <b>security</b> vulnerability.<br/>It is intended to be used for CTFs and research purposes.
 </p>

 <p align="center">